 Native Americans seek dismissal of Redskins' suit

 ALEXANDRIA, Va.
-(AP) — Five Native Americans asked a federal judge Monday to dismiss a lawsuit the Washington Redskins filed against them over the team's nickname.
+(AP) — Five Native Americans are asking a federal judge to dismiss a lawsuit the Washington Redskins filed against them over the team's nickname.

-The Native Americans, who are members of five different tribes throughout the U.S., won a trademark dispute earlier this year with the U.S. Patent and Trademark Office over Washington's nickname.
+The Native Americans, who are members of five different tribes throughout the U.S., earlier won a trademark dispute with the U.S. Patent and Trademark Office.
 The agency ruled that the Redskins should lose trademark protection for their name because it may disparage Native Americans.

-In court papers, lawyers for the Native Americans said that if the team wants to sue, it needs to sue the Patent and Trademark Office, which made the decision.
-The lawyers argued the Redskins have no cause to sue the Native Americans because they are not the ones who ruled on the name.
+In court papers Monday, lawyers for the Native Americans say that if the football team wants to sue, it needs to sue the Patent and Trademark Office, which made the decision.

-The Redskins said a provision in federal law allows them to sue the individuals who sought the trademark's cancellation.
+The team says a provision in federal law allows them to sue the individuals who sought the trademark's cancellation.